 Front squats are, hands down, the best squat variation for building upper back strength.Greg Nuckols, Stronger by Science

 This makes the front squat an incredible lift for not only your legs but also for your entire posterior chain.

 - Deeper range of motion: Front squats are done with a more upright torso, which makes it easier to use a larger range of motion, and makes it less likely that you’ll jam your hips into your femurs.

-- It forces better squatting technique: Because poor technique can lead to the barbell falling off your shoulders, front squats must be done with better technique, even when lifting heavy, and even when approaching failure.
+- It forces better squatting technique: Poor front squat technique can lead to the barbell falling off your shoulders.
+This means that even when lifting heavy, and even when approaching failure, front squats continue to reinforce good technique.
 This keeps the lift safe even as you push yourself hard.

 - It’s better for your posture and shoulders: A typical back squat requires developing shoulder mobility so that you can crank them backwards, which is fine, but it won’t improve your shoulder health.
 Front squats, on the other hand, require developing t-spine mobility so that you can get into a proper rack position, which improves your upper back (t-spine) mobility and posture.
 It’s a better shoulder adaptation.

 - Just as much quad and glute development: front squatting means lifting less weight, but since you’re lifting through a larger range of motion, it still produces the same overall amount of muscle growth in your quads and glutes (study).

 - It’s easier on your knees: the front squat is easier on your knees (study).
 Admittedly, that doesn’t matter for most people, but it’s certainly an advantage for those who already have cranky knees.